 - Closing out the contract and debriefing.

-To get a feel for the complexity of procurement management, let’s take a closer look at the steps involved in the bidding process alone.
+To get a feel for the complexity of procurement management, let’s take a closer look at the bidding process in construction projects.
 It begins with preparing the design documents for the required work, and continues with the RFP documentation, an invitation to tender.
 Different service providers, contractors and suppliers submit their tenders or proposals, upon which the merits of the potential bids are discussed and weighed.
 Once a provider has been chosen, terms are settled, the contract is ratified and the service is executed or the goods provided.
 It isn’t rocket science, but it’s pretty involved, because every last nail has to be specified and procured, and someone has to hammer it in.

 Note that while the definitions of procurement and contract management are different, they go hand-in-hand.
 Contract management is the art of creating clear documents where each party knows exactly what’s expected of them, the amount of remuneration, and means of assessing whether or not the contract is being respected are clearly defined.